phil65/yamling/README.md

 age: 30
 """
 data = yamling.load(yaml_text, mode="yaml")
+# same in other direction
+json_text = yamling.dump(data, mode="json")
+yaml.dump_file("config.yaml", data)
 ```

 > **Note**
-> If [orjson](https://github.com/ijl/orjson) is installed, the loader will automatically use it for JSON parsing, offering significantly better performance compared to the standard `json` module.
+> If [orjson](https://github.com/ijl/orjson) is installed, the loader will automatically use it for JSON parsing / dumping, offering significantly better performance compared to the standard `json` module.